bisegni/chaosframework/README.txt

 Compile !CHAOS Framework instruction:

-To compile all tree framework(Common [--common], CUToolkit[--cu], UIToolkit[--ui]) togheter must be used the line "sudo scons --all install", the package can be compilide also in separated way substituting --all with the single package parameter.
+To compile all tree framework(Common [--common], CUToolkit[--cu], UIToolkit[--ui]) togheter must be used the line "sudo scons --all --install copy", the package can be compilide also in separated way substituting --all with the single package parameter.

 To removed the instaled file: "sudo scons --all -c clean_installed"